Distinguishing Language Acquisition from Learning Disabilities

 About the Course

 This course will provide participants with an opportunity to explore the differences between struggling students who are still acquiring English and English Language Learners who have learning disabilities.
 The book will help educators make more informed choices around strategies and services to best support English Language Learners.
 The updated edition includes expanded information on appropriate Multi-Tier System of Support (MTSS), nine common misconceptions that can lead to students being misidentified as special education students, evidence based practices for more successful teaching for students acquiring English and appropriate techniques for assessing English Language Learners for special education.
-Participants will analyze their schools current teaching practices, MTSS procedures and brainstorm improvements to these systems for the 2018-2019 school year based on the information learned.
+Participants will analyze their schools current teaching practices, MTSS procedures and brainstorm improvements to these systems based on the information learned.

 Why Do English Learners Struggle With Reading?: Distinguishing Language Acquisition From Learning Disabilities by John J. Hoover, Leonard M. Baca, Janette Kettmann Klingner